amandaghassaei/tellurion-orrery/README.md

 # Tellurion Orrery

-This is a repository of files related to building an Orrery from scratch.
+This is a repository of files related to building a tellurion (Earth, Moon, and Sun) orrery from scratch.
 Please refer to my [Instructables post](https://www.instructables.com/Orrery-Earth-Moon-and-Sun/) for more information about how to make this project.

 [![Orrery (Earth, Moon, and Sun)](imgs/orreryvideo.png)](https://vimeo.com/669322303 "Orrery (Earth, Moon, and Sun) - Click to Watch!")